Copyright © 1998, 1999, 2001, 2004, 2007, 2009, 2024 Philadelphia Church of God

 For several decades God’s Church has been warning of the emergence of Germany as the most dominant player in a European Union of nations.
 The Bible teaches that this force will suddenly catapult the world into the third and final world war.

 We must wake up and heed the words of this handful of informed and astute political analysts.
 “You have not anchored Germany to Europe,” Margaret Thatcher said in 1995.
 “You have anchored Europe to a newly dominant, unified Germany.
-In the end, my friends, you’ll find it will not work.
-It is Germany’s national character to dominate, she said.
+In the end, my friends, you’ll find it will not work.“ It is Germany’s national character to dominate, she said.

 While Germany lay in ruin and ashes after World War ii, Herbert W. Armstrong had the crystal-clear, prophetic vision to see a Germany that would again rise to world dominance.
 He knew the Nazis were not eliminated altogether.
 They only hid themselves, like cockroaches when the kitchen light is switched on.

-With the implosion of the former Soviet Union and the gigantic power vacuum it left in the heart of Europe, we have seen Mr. Armstrong’s stunning predictions unfold with uncanny preciseness.
+With the implosion of the former Soviet Union and the gigantic power vacuum it left in the heart of Europe, we have seen Mr. Armstrong’s stunning predictions unfold with uncanny precision.
 A few observers are alert to the grave danger set before us.
 Are you?

 Let us now consider where these events inside Germany fit within the framework of biblical history and prophecy.

+In recent years, far-right views have wedged their way into all sectors of German society and even the highest levels of German government.
 Nazism did not die when Hitler’s forces were crushed—it merely went underground.
-A host of surveys, violent incidents, and even German government policies confirm it.
+A host of surveys, violent incidents and German government policies confirm its revival.
+Perhaps this is most vividly demonstrated by the Bundeswehr, or the German Army.

 In December 1991, just two years after the Berlin Wall collapsed, with complete disregard for strong world opinion and for the fate of the Serbs, Germany adamantly declared full support for the secession of Slovenia and Croatia from the Republic of Yugoslavia.
 A violent civil war erupted in Yugoslavia thereafter.

 Yet in 1995, not long after Rühe’s statement, Germany committed 4,000 troops inside Croatia to help enforce the so-called peace agreement.
-It was its first troop deployment outside Germany since World War II.
+It was its first troop deployment outside Germany since World War ii.

 At first, Germany’s extended effort in the Balkans seemed noble.
 But it wasn’t long before disturbing reports surfaced, including one where German soldiers in Croatia were heard chanting “Sieg Heil” and “Heil Hitler.”